Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Experiments

 \textbf{Effectiveness of MIF}.
 We then investigate the effectiveness of MIF module.
-The quantitative results, shown in Tab.~\ref{compare_Ablation}, indicate that ``Backbone+MIF (+MIF)'' outperforms ``B'' in all evaluations based on different datasets and metrics, demonstrating that MIF is an effective module that improves the performance significantly.
-To put this into perspective, in the evaluation using COD10K, MIF significantly improves $S_{\alpha}$, $E_\phi$, and $F_{\beta}$, as well as reduces the $M$ remarkably.
-The visual results, shown in Fig. \ref{visualization_ablation}, indicate that ``+MIF'' outperforms ``B'' in terms of the quality of prediction maps, which confirms our observations in quantitative results and demonstrates the effectiveness of MIF.
-In addition, to demonstrate the effectiveness of the proposed interactive attention mechanism, we replace the MIF module in our network with a squeeze-and-excitation (SE) \citep{hu2018squeeze} attention based module, where the low- and high-level features are passed through two SE components and then merged together similar to the MIF module.
+The quantitative results, shown in Table~\ref{compare_Ablation}, indicate that ``Backbone+MIF (+MIF)'' outperforms ``B'' in all evaluations based on different datasets and metrics, demonstrating that MIF is an effective module that improves the performance significantly.
+To put this into perspective, in the evaluation using COD10K, MIF significantly improves $S_{\alpha}$, $E_\phi$, and $F^{w}_{\beta}$, as well as reduces the $M$ remarkably.
+The visual results, shown in Fig.~\ref{visualization_ablation}, indicate that ``+MIF'' outperforms ``B'' in terms of the quality of prediction maps, which confirms our observations in quantitative results and demonstrates the effectiveness of MIF.
+In addition, to demonstrate the effectiveness of the proposed interactive attention mechanism, we replace the MIF module in our network with a squeeze-and-excitation (SE) \cite{hu2018squeeze} attention based module, where the low and high-level features are passed through two SE components and then merged together similar to the MIF module.
 This baseline model is denoted as ``Backbone+DMC+SE (+SE)''.
-The results, shown in Tab.~\ref{compare_Ablation} and Fig. \ref{visualization_ablation}, indicate that MCIF-Net outperforms ``w/SE'' both quantitatively and qualitatively, demonstrating that our interactive attention design is an effective solution for improving the feature representation and fusion.
+The results, shown in Table~\ref{compare_Ablation} and Fig.~\ref{visualization_ablation}, indicate that MCIF-Net outperforms ``w/SE'' both quantitatively and qualitatively, demonstrating that our interactive attention design is an effective solution for improving the feature representation and fusion. \revII{ Furthermore, the attention maps, shown in Fig.~\ref{visualization_ablation1}, demonstrate that, after adding MIF, the model will focus more on the camouflaged object, which leads to not only more accurate location of the object position, but also more accurate spatial details of the object, such as the edges.}